This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acanthosis nigricans (AN)

-is a condition that causes dark, velvety patches to form on the skin.
-The patches form on body folds and creases.
-The most common areas affected are the back of the neck, armpit, and groin.
+is a condition that causes dark, velvety patches to form on your skin.
+The patches form on your body folds and creases.
+The most common areas affected are the back of your neck, armpit, and groin.
 Your fingers, mouth, nipple area, bellybutton, face, or elbows may also be affected.
 Your symptoms may be mild or severe.
 The patches may itch or have an odor.
 Symptoms develop slowly.
 Over time, your skin may become thick and leathery.

 Contact your healthcare provider if:

 - You have questions or concerns about your condition or care.